 The particular technology selected for the implementation of OME-NGFF is Zarr, which is a format for storing chunked, compressed, N-dimensional arrays, and a technology applicable to numerous domains in natural and applied sciences.
 For this reason, you will see references to Zarr in OME-NGFF-relevant tooling and sample data.

 View and analyze data on-line.
-Our colleagues at OME maintain a public repository of OME-NGFF sample data.
+Our colleagues at IDR maintain a public repository of OME-NGFF sample data from numerous sources.
 These are examples of how data can be shared on-line, either publicly or with colleagues using cloud-native data sources.

 Generate OME-NGFF data of your own.
 Try